soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyPlaceDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Okay, so Activities (DestinyActivityDefinition) take place in Destinations(DestinyDestinationDefinition).
-Destinations are part of larger locations known asPlaces (you're reading its documentation right now).
+Okay, so Activities (DestinyActivityDefinition) take place in Destinations (DestinyDestinationDefinition).
+Destinations are part of larger locations known as Places (you're reading its documentation right now).
 Places are more on the planetary scale, like &quot;Earth&quot; and &quot;Your Mom.&quot;

 ## Schema
 * **Schema Type:** Manifest Definition
+* **Type:** object
 * **Mobile Manifest:** Places

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
 displayProperties | [[DestinyDisplayPropertiesDefinition|Destiny-Definitions-Common-DestinyDisplayPropertiesDefinition]]:Definition |
 hash | integer:uint32 | The unique identifier for this entity.
 Guaranteed to be unique for the type of entity, but not globally.
-When entities refer to each other in Destiny content, it is this hash that they are referring to. index | integer:int32 | The index of the entity as it was found in the investment tables. redacted | boolean | If this is true, then there is an entity with this identifier/type combination, but BNet isnot yet allowed to show it.
+When entities refer to each other in Destiny content, it is this hash that they are referring to. index | integer:int32 | The index of the entity as it was found in the investment tables. redacted | boolean | If this is true, then there is an entity with this identifier/type combination, but BNet is not yet allowed to show it.
 Sorry!

 ## Example
 ```javascript